Teachit Terms and Conditions

 - collect or store personal data about other users.

-b) By submitting material to the sites, you grant Teachit a perpetual royalty free, non-exclusive licence to reproduce, modify, translate, make available, distribute and sub-licence any material you submit in whole or in part or in any form (unless you have signed and returned the Teachit (UK) Ltd Copyright and royalty agreement in which case you are bound by the terms therein).
+b) By submitting material to the sites, you grant Teachit a perpetual royalty free, non-exclusive licence to reproduce, modify, translate, make available, distribute and sub-licence any material you submit in whole or in part or in any form (unless you have agreed to the Teachit Copyright and royalty agreement in which case you are bound by the terms therein).
 By doing this you agree that you waive any moral rights you have in the material.

 e) Indemnity - You agree to indemnify and hold Teachit and its subsidiaries, affiliates, officers, agents, co-branders and other partners, and employees, harmless from any claim or demand, including reasonable attorneys' fees, made by any third party due to or arising out of content you submit, post to or transmit through the sites, your use of the sites, your connection to the sites, your violation of these terms and conditions, or your violation of any rights of another.